aptos-labs/aptos-core/developer-docs-site/docs/guides/building-your-own-wallet.md

 }

 export interface SignMessageResponse {
-  address: string;
+  address?: string;
-  application: string;
+  application?: string;
-  chainId: number;
+  chainId?: number;
   fullMessage: string; // The message that was generated to sign
   message: string; // The message passed in by the user
   nonce: string,